silas/node-consul/README.md

 <a name="agent-service-list"/>
 ### consul.agent.service.list(callback)

-Returns the services agent is managing.
+Returns the services the agent is managing.

 Usage